nikhilrane29/Alumni-Management-System/README.md

 # Alumni-Tracking-System
-# I have Created Alumni Tracking System Web Application also created domain form and Store Alumni Data And Updated information Related to Placement cell and Any Event.
+# Alumni Tracking Web Application
 # Description:-
 Alumni Tracking System is an online-based application that helps to enhance the tracking of college graduates.
 The project primarily aims to replace current tracking procedure of college